Best Sales on Pillows, Duvets, and More Sleep Essentials

 Buffy Cloud Comforter

-Buffy’s Cloud Comforter is the softest choice in our at-home assessment, and it’s $10 less than we’ve seen before.
+Buffy’s Cloud Comforter is the softest choice in our at-home assessment.
+This is the usual sale price, though we did see it for $10 less recently.
 Thanks to its smooth, silky feel and fluffiness, the duvet is comfortable enough to use without a duvet cover.
 Made of recycled materials, it’s uniformly stuffed in layers to prevent clumping and shedding.
 The shell material is 100 percent sateen-weave Tencel lyocell.

 Cooling Blankets